wwa/AnomaLLMy/README.md

 3. Small difference between top1 and top2 prediction

 # Why?
 It was fun!
 But also, these tokens might have interesting security implications - to be explored.
 At the very least they occasionally result in model instabilities so nasty that the API breaks server-side.
-I've seen JSON schema violations and a few 400:BadRequests with error messages along the lines of "model does not exist".
+I've seen JSON schema violations, a few 400:BadRequests with error messages along the lines of "model does not exist" and in rare cases no results at all - an empty array of log-probabilities, which should not be possible with a Transformer.

 # Show me
 An example of a hilariously under-trained token in gpt-4-1106 found by AnomaLLMy: